 IBS specializes in long-term projects that require large groups of researchers.
 As research in the 21st century requires more interdisciplinary collaborations from larger groups of people, scientists at IBS work together in the same laboratory base with a long-term perspective on research.
 We promote autonomy in research.
 IBS believes scientists unleash their creative potential most effectively when they conduct research in an autonomous environment with world-class research infrastructure, including RISP, the rare isotope accelerator, to enable major scientific advances.
 By developing strong synergies from outstanding talents, autonomous research support systems, and world-class infrastructure, IBS is steadily growing into a major basic research institute that meets the global standards of excellence.

-By pursuing excellence in research, IBS has selected global leading scientists as directors of Centers through its competitive grant programs.
-These directors are operating 30 Centers of which research proposals are ranked highest in the IBS peer review process.
+By pursuing excellence in research, IBS has selected global leading scientists as directors and CIs of Centers.
+They are operating 33 Centers of which research proposals are evaluated superior in the IBS peer review process.
 The review is carried out by a Review Panel composed of independent and expert scientists from Korea and abroad.
-Directors choose the themes of their research and allocate funds accordingly.
+Directors and CIs choose the themes of their research and allocate funds accordingly.
 Generally, Centers operate projects with no fixed term for their duration as long as the quality of research is verified in evaluations.
 New Centers receive an initial evaluation five years after its launch, followed by three-year interval evaluations.

 IBS has been inviting top scientists from around the globe and providing them full support for their relocations.
 Young scientists also enjoy unique research opportunities to collaborate with world renowned scientists and to organize and operate their own research groups, broadening their professional expertise.
 IBS brings together outstanding talents throughout all career levels to grow and inspire each other through close collaborations.